flame-engine/flame/doc/flame/camera_component.md

 the lower-left corner.
 This off-center position would be the "logical center" of the camera, controlled by the viewfinder's `anchor`.

-If you on add children to the `Viewfinder` they will appear will appear in front of the world, but behind the viewport and with any scaling that needs to be done to fulfill the fixed resolution specified in `CameraComponent.withFixedResolution`, if any.
+If you add children to the `Viewfinder` they will appear will appear in front of the world, but behind the viewport and with the same transformations as are applied to the world, so these components are not static.

 You can also add behavioral components as children to the viewfinder, for example [](effects.md) or other controllers.
 If you for example would add a